 At the moment, biofuel is delivered to SAS’s main airports at Stockholm and Oslo.

-Unlike leaded or unleaded petrol used in cars, biofuel and fossil fuel can be used together.
-The biofuel SAS sources, is mixed with fossil fuel via the hydrant system, the large fuel supply system used at airports.
+What is SAS doing in terms of sustainable aviation fuel?Biofuel and fossil fuel can be used together.
+The biofuel SAS sources, is mixed with fossil fuel in the hydrant, the large fuel supply system used to refuel aircraft at airports.

 Although biofuels have existed for a very long time, gasoline and diesel production has been carried out on such a scale that the biofuel market has never been able to compete.
 The global supply of biofuel is therefore very small in comparison with regular fuels and biofuel is consequently much more expensive.
 With little political incentive, until recently, to use alternative fuels. there has not really therefore been many motivating forces for industries to switch to biofuels.